 Read our ebook to find out how you can get everyone on board and successfully make the transition.

 In a non-DevOps environment, there is often tension between releasing new features and stability.
 The development team is measured on the updates they deliver to users while the operations team is measured on the health of the system.

-In a DevOps environment, a single team is responsible for delivering new features and stability.
-The combination of a shared code base, continuous integration, test-driven techniques and automated deploys, among other things, expose problems, in application code, infrastructure or configuration, earlier because the software isn’t “thrown over the wall” to Operations at the end of coding.
+In a DevOps environment, on the other hand, the entire team is responsible for delivering both new features and stability.
+The combination of a shared code base, continuous integration, test-driven techniques and automated deploys, among other things, exposes problems—in application code, infrastructure, or configuration—earlier in the process, because the code isn’t “thrown over the wall” to operations at the end of coding.

 Problems tend to be less complex because change sets are smaller.
 DevOps engineers can exploit real-time data into the performance of their systems to quickly understand the impact of application changes.
 And resolution times are faster because team members don’t need to wait for a different team to troubleshoot and fix the problem.